imathis/nice-buttons/README.md

     #command line
     bundle exec compass install nice-buttons

-Or if you aren't using bundler
+Or if you aren't using bundler run this instead:

+   #command line
+   compass install nice-buttons

 ## Contributing